 - Pumpkin spice mix: A must for any pumpkin spice recipe!
 These spices add warm “fall vibes” to this recipe.

-- Sea salt: I always add a pinch of salt to desserts, as it helps to bring out the individual flavours of ingredients as well as marrying them together.
+- Sea salt: I always add a pinch of salt to desserts, as it helps to bring out the individual flavors of ingredients as well as marry them together.

 - Medjool dates: These work as both a binding agent and sweetener for the crust as well as the base for the delicious pumpkin caramel.

-- Almond butter: This works as a binding agent for the crust and also adds a wonderful flavour.
-It also gives the caramel a rounded flavour as well as helping it to set.
+- Almond butter: This works as a binding agent for the crust and also adds a wonderful flavor.
+It also gives the caramel a rounded flavor as well as helps it to set.

-- Pumpkin puree: The star of the show, not only adds flavour and texture but also provides a gorgeous bright orange hue to the date caramel.
+- Pumpkin puree: The star of the show, not only adds flavor and texture but also provides a gorgeous bright orange hue to the date caramel.

-- Maple syrup: A natural way of adding more sweetness and flavour to the pumpkin date caramel.
+- Maple syrup: A natural way of adding more sweetness and flavor to the pumpkin date caramel.